javierclavijo/TandemCloneBackend/devlog.md

 Edit 2: it was a bit confusing, but I made it.
 I had to save the user and its related objects directly in the view, as using the user serializer was too confusing.
 Sadly, I wasted too much time on it.

+Now, on to the user update controller.
+This one should be straightforward, as I plan to reuse much of the code from the creation controller.
+I think I'll opt to do that instead of adding addition/removal endpoints for languages and interests.
+Simply fetch the user and run the same operations as in user creation.

+Actually, forget about that.
+It's definitely better to do it the other way.
+It will need several controllers more, but they will be much simpler than what I just said.

+`04/03/2022`

+I'm going to try adding those controllers now.
+By making them separate, the user may be able to update their profile through separate API calls, using different fields (instead of a large form for all fields).
+Besides, updating your profile is not something you do constantly, so this shouldn't cause any server overhead.

 `07/03/2022`